mamersfo/datomic-intro-clojure/README.md

 	lein test

-One test will fail, because:
+The time-travel test will fail, because:

 	(not (= "Cristiano Ronaldo" "Samuel Eto'o"))

-But that's allright, you'll fix it during the workshop.
+But that's allright, you'll fix that during the workshop.